protocol/web3-dev-team/proposals/large-ipld-dags.md

 1. Developers can easily store large directory trees on Filecoin.
 2. Developers can easily retrieve individual files from large datasets on Filecoin.
+3. Snapshots of English Wikipedia can be stored on Filecoin.

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_